tommccann777/common/README.md

-# Using icrc1_ledger canister
+# Using icrc1_ledger and freeos_swap canisters

 This set of canisters creates LIFT (Lift Cash) token.
-Then it demonstrates how to mint by transferring from the minter id to a user.
+Then it demonstrates how to mint by calling the freeos_swap canister's mint function.

+N.B.
+You will have to create your own ids, e.g. for the recipient user specified in freeos_swap main.mo

 ## Step 1: Download the latest icrc1_ledger wasm and did file

-Run the command:
+Run the (Linux/Mac) command :
-`source download_latest_icrc1_ledger.sh`
+`source ./download_latest_icrc1_ledger.sh`

-These files should be placed in the src/lift directory
+The files (icrc1_ledger.did and icrc1_ledger.wasm.gz) should be placed in the src/lift directory

 ## Step 2: Build all of the canisters